 Some history books tell us the Continental Army soldiers stopped at 13 taverns to drink toasts to each of the 13 Colonies and celebrate the new country.

-Today, of course, that is Broadway, still the site of famous parades, from ticker tape parades for American heroes, from returning World War II soldiers, moon-walking astronauts, popular US presidents, to NYC teams which win the Super Bowl and women’s soccer teams which win the world championships.
+Today, of course, that street is Broadway, and it is still the site of famous parades, from ticker tape parades for American heroes, including returning World War II soldiers, moon-walking astronauts, popular US presidents, NYC teams which win the Super Bowl, and women’s soccer teams which win the world championships.
+And visiting presidents, too, including John F. Kennedy and First Lady Jacqueline Kennedy.

 NYC Presidential History